IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 and no two molecules in there will be closer than 0.2.
 This is a very diverse set of molecules!

-It can be very informative to supoerimpose trajectories from different collections - possibly with a normalisation across the X axis to account for differing numbers of molecules.
+It can be very informative to superimpose trajectories from different collections - possibly with a normalisation across the X axis to account for differing numbers of molecules.